 - ECCS Western NY

-Each participating agency is being supported to incorporate aspects of the Learn the Signs, Act Early initiative or other evidence-based resources into their existing work, and the team’s efforts will be evaluated by the Schuyler Center for Advocacy and Analysis.
-By the end of the project period in September 2021, each participating agency will have implemented and evaluated a plan to enhance activities around developmental promotion and fostering resiliency, and lessons learned will inform future collaborative work.
+Each participating agency is being supported to incorporate aspects of the Learn the Signs, Act Early initiative or other evidence-based resources into their existing work, and the team’s efforts were evaluated by the Schuyler Center for Advocacy and Analysis.
+By the end of the project period in September 2021, each participating agency implemented and evaluated a plan to enhance activities around developmental promotion and fostering resiliency, and lessons learned will inform future collaborative work.
 Read the September 2021 report to learn more.

 For more information about this NYS initiative, please contact Docs for Tots.